 I am an identity and intimacy geek, embodiment educator, sacred sexuality practitioner and guide, priest/ess, and ritual artist.
-I have been facilitating classes, workshops, and sacred sexuality temples around the Pacific Northwest since 2011 and writing online about gender and sexuality since 2007.
-I began Embracing Pleasure as a client-centered somatic sex coaching practice in 2013 after my certification in Sexological Bodywork.
+Since 2011, I have been facilitating classes, workshops, and sacred sexuality temples around the Pacific Northwest.
+Conscious Pleasure began as a client-centered somatic sex coaching practice in 2013 after I became a Certified Sexological Bodyworker.

 I hold a Master's degree in Sacred Erotic Psychology from Antioch University Seattle.
 My degree and work is focused on the uniting of concepts from depth psychology, sacred sexuality, and erotic neurobiology to assist understanding of the Self through the erotic/alchemical union of the individual soul-spirit-body with others and the world.

-I am a Certified Sexological Bodyworker (CSB) through the Institute for Advanced Study of Human Sexuality and a Certified Clinical Trauma Professional (CCTP) through the International Association of Trauma Professionals (IATP).
-I hold undergraduate degrees in Gender Studies (with an emphasis in queer and gender theory) and Psychology (with an emphasis in sexual behavior) from the University of Utah.
+In addition to being a Certified Sexological Bodyworker (CSB) through the Institute for Advanced Study of Human Sexuality, I am also a Certified Clinical Trauma Professional (CCTP) through the International Association of Trauma Professionals (IATP).
+My undergraduate degrees are in Gender Studies (with an emphasis in queer and gender theory) and Psychology (with an emphasis in sexual behavior).

-I also have a certification in Transpersonal Hypnotherapy from the Institute for Therapeutic Learning, and I attended the Summer Institute on Sexuality, Culture, and Society at the University of Amsterdam.
+Other notable education is my certification in Transpersonal Hypnotherapy from the Institute for Therapeutic Learning, and I attended the Summer Institute on Sexuality, Culture, and Society at the University of Amsterdam.
 I have taken classes and workshops from numerous researchers and educators whose work influences and inspires mine, including: Bessel Van Der Kolk, Stephen Porges, Dan Siegel, John and Julie Gottman, Karla McLaren, Betty Martin, Teri D. Ciacchi, Captain Snowdon, and Lee Harrington.
-Beyond classes I have directly taken, I am also deeply informed by the work of Bill Plotkin, Barbara Frederickson, James Hillman, Marie Louise Von Franz, Carl G. Jung, Sam Keen, and Audre Lorde.
+Beyond classes I have directly taken, I am also deeply informed by the work of Peter Levine, Bill Plotkin, Barbara Frederickson, James Hillman, Marie Louise Von Franz, Carl G. Jung, Sam Keen, Gabor Mate, and Audre Lorde.

 I maintain professional membership in the Association of Certified Sexological Bodyworkers (ACSB) and I adhere to Sexological Bodyworker's Professional Code of Ethics.
 I am a professional member of AASECT (The American Association of Sexuality Educators, Counselors and Therapists) and the IATP.